 Grade 2 Faults

-Grade 2 faults, often referred to as minor faults, are errors that aren’t immediately dangerous but demonstrate a lack of complete understanding or control.
+Grade 2 faults are errors that aren’t immediately dangerous but demonstrate a lack of complete understanding or control.
 Examples include incorrect mirror use, minor positioning errors, or not signalling timely.

-You’re allowed to accumulate a certain number of these minor faults without failing your test, provided they don’t form a pattern indicating a significant deficiency in driving ability.
+You’re allowed to accumulate up to 8 Grade 2 faults without failing your test, provided they don’t form a pattern indicating a significant deficiency in driving ability.
+Repeating the same Grade 2 fault four times or exceeding 8 Grade 2s will result in failure of your driving test.

 Grade 3 Faults

-Grade 3 faults are considered serious or dangerous.
-These are mistakes that pose a risk to the driver, passengers, other road users, or property.
+Grade 3 faults are considered serious or dangerous mistakes and committing a single Grade 3 fault results in automatic failure.
+These are mistakes that pose a risk to the driver, passengers and other road users and pedestrians.

 How Many Mistakes Are Allowed?